 POLS 4006

 Directed Study 0.5 unit

 POLS 4007/CANA 4007

 Directed Study 0.5 unit

-A second design of the supervised the student to de

 A course designed to encourage the student to do independent work in a particular area of political studies.
 The outline is developed by the student(s) and professor involved and should not include materials covered in other courses offered by the department.
 (Also listed under Public Policy Studies)